Marquis Hayes’ Strange Ride From Cooking Crack to Hip Chef

 Hayes had an uncle who he said was “huge” in the drug scene.
 Whenever the teenage nephew needed money to play Pac-Man at the corner bodega, he’d dig in his uncle’s pocket, where he usually found a wad of hundred dollar bills.
 One day, however, when he was 13, he reached for the money and instead found a bag of crack.

-Unaware that the pristine, potent rocks could command top dollar in the streets, Hayes sold them to one of his uncle’s customers for five or six dollars a pop, far below market value but “the easiest fifty bucks I’d ever made.”
+Unaware that the pristine, potent rocks could command top dollar in the streets, Hayes sold them to one of his uncle’s customers for $5 or $6 a pop, far below market value but “the easiest 50 bucks I’d ever made.”
 He only cared about getting enough cash to fund his video game habit, until a friend explained that he could make a killing selling the drugs he snagged from his uncle’s pants.
 His uncle never realized his nephew was robbing him; he had so much crack that whatever Hayes pilfered hardly made a dent in his supply.

 By the time he turned 14, Hayes said, he had an apartment and earned steady cash.
 He’d dropped out of DeWitt Clinton High School.
-At this point, Hayes’ father depended on Marquis for a place to sleep and a weekly allowance to buy drugs.
+At this point, Hayes’ father depended on him for a place to sleep and a weekly allowance to buy drugs.

 Hayes’ uncle helped him find work as a carpenter for the local union, exploiting a “mobbed-up” system that enabled Hayes to buy his union book illegally as a minor.